- GW Home

 Through GW’s Fixed-Tuition Program, the tuition an entering student pays remains fixed for the entire undergraduate program as long as the student maintains continuous full-time enrollment and is registered for a minimum of 12 semester hours of study per semester.
 Students can take advantage of the fixed tuition program for up to 10 semesters of study, should a fifth year be required to achieve their academic goals.
 The Fixed-Tuition Program allows families to know the cost of a GW education, not just for the first year, but through the conclusion of a degree program.

-Last year, GW awarded more than $160 million in financial aid.
+Last year, GW awarded more than $170 million in financial aid.
 In fact, more than 60 percent of this year’s incoming class of full-time degree-seeking undergraduates received grants from the university.
-Under President Knapp’s strong leadership, over the past five years GW has increased the amount of aid awarded to students by one-third.

 In order to be considered for need-based financial assistance, students must submit the CSS Profile and the FAFSA forms by the stated deadlines.
 Additional documents, including tax forms and W-2 forms, are also required.
 Visit the Apply for Assistance Forms page for more information.